authelia/doks/content/en/roadmap/active/webauthn.md

 toc: true
 ---

-Webauthn requires urgent implementation as it is being deprecated by Chrome.
+WebAuthn requires urgent implementation as it is being deprecated by Chrome.
 It is a modern evolution of the U2F/FIDO protocol and is very similar in many ways.
 It even includes a backwards compatability layer which allows a previously registered U2F device to be used with the protocol to authenticate.